Skip to main content

 Key Changes in the Alabama Flood Zone Maps

-Alabama's flood zone map updates highlight areas with increased storm hazards, especially in regions susceptible to Gulf storms.
-These updates affect local communities, influencing property values, insurance requirements, and emergency preparedness protocols.
-Homeowners and property buyers should review these changes carefully, as new flood zone designations could mean:
+Alabama's flood zone map updates highlight areas with increased storm hazards, particularly in regions vulnerable to Gulf storms.
+These changes significantly impact local communities by influencing property values, insurance requirements, and emergency preparedness protocols.
+Homeowners and property buyers should carefully review the latest designations, as being newly classified into a high-risk flood zone could result in:

-Emergency management adjustments, as communities prioritize proactive flood risk mitigation.
+• Adjustments to emergency management, as communities prioritize proactive flood risk mitigation

 Accessing the Updated Alabama Flood Zone Maps